biolink/biolink-model/docs/index.md

          * [ClinicalTrial](ClinicalTrial.md)
      * [Device](Device.md) - A thing made or adapted for a particular purpose, especially a piece of mechanical or electronic equipment
      * [Event](Event.md) - Something that happens at a given place and time.
+     * [ExposureEvent](ExposureEvent.md) - A (possibly time bounded) incidence of a feature of the environment of an organism that influences one or more phenotypic features of that organism, potentially mediated by genes
      * [InformationContentEntity](InformationContentEntity.md) - a piece of information that typically describes some topic of discourse or is used as support.
          * [ConfidenceLevel](ConfidenceLevel.md) - Level of confidence in a statement
          * [Dataset](Dataset.md) - an item that refers to a collection of data from a data source.